otakuchi/CSE517a_Application_Project/milestone_2/README.md

 Result
 ===========
 I corrected some coding errors.
-The average accuracy of 10-fold CV result is 63% in my run.
+The average accuracy of 10-fold CV result is 82.66%